ricsirigu/ricsirigu.github.io/src/data/experiences/experience-4/index.md

 endDate: 'Feb 2019'
 ---

-As a team member, my primary responsibility was to assist the company in enhancing and sustaining its platform, utilizing Scala, Lift, JavaScript, and MongoDB technologies.
+Designed and maintained core platform components using Scala, Lift Framework, JavaScript, and MongoDB.
+Contributed to platform scalability and long-term maintainability with a focus on performance and security.